Gigaspaces/xap-docs/site/content/xap100/transaction-management.markdown

 # Constructing XAP Transaction Manager

-The distributed [Jini Transaction Manager](http://river.apache.org/doc/specs/html/txn-spec.html) starts an embedded distributed (Mahalo) **Jini Transaction Manager**, which is then wrapped with an implementation of the Spring `PlatformTransactionManager`.
+The distributed {{%exurl "Jini Transaction Manager""https://river.apache.org/release-doc/current/specs/html/txn-spec.html"%}} starts an embedded distributed (Mahalo) **Jini Transaction Manager**, which is then wrapped with an implementation of the Spring `PlatformTransactionManager`.
 This transaction manager is used in order to perform distributed transactions spanning multiple space instances.

 Below is an example of how it can be defined in a Spring application context: